Top 10 Richest Tennis Players

-1. Roger Federer
+2. Roger Federer

 3. Serena Williams

-4. Rafael Nadal
+5. Rafael Nadal

-9. Maria Sharapova
+6. Maria Sharapova

-10. Andy Murray
+8. Andy Murray

-Andy Murray is without a doubt the best tennis player to come out of Great Britain, a country that loves both the sport and Murray himself.
-Murray became even more popular when he won Gold at the 2012 London Olympics.
-Murray is outside of the popularity and wealth of guys like Federer, Djokovic, and Nadal but has in the past been in competition with those big name tennis players.
-Murray has accumulated over $100 million in net worth from his winnings and various sponsorships.
+Andy Murray is without a doubt the best tennis player to come out of Great Britain, with a net worth of approximately $165 million.
+Murray became even more popular when he won gold at the 2012 London Olympics.
+Murray is outside of the popularity and wealth of guys like Federer, Djokovic, and Nadal but has in the past been in competition with those big-name tennis players.
+Murray has accumulated his fortune from his winnings and various sponsorships.
 Those sponsorships include Jaguar, Head, and Under Armour, all big brands that have paid handsomely for Murray’s time.

-Who’s the richest tennis player worldwide?
+Who’s the richest tennis player in the world?

-The richest tennis player worldwide is Roger Federer with over $100 million earned in 2020 alone.
+The richest active tennis player in the world is Roger Federer, with a net worth of over $550 million.
 Federer is probably the biggest name in tennis, making him tons of prize money as well as even more on endorsements.
-Federer has endorsements from Uniqlo, Rolex, Mercedes-Benz, Wilson and many more.
-The Swiss player also has won the most grand slams out of any male player in tennis.
+Federer has endorsements from Uniqlo, Rolex, Mercedes-Benz, Wilson, and many more.
+The Swiss player also has won the most Grand Slams out of any male player in tennis.
 All that has accumulated to make Federer the richest tennis player in the world today.

 How do tennis players make their money?